 Hackney Wick’s industrial history inspires this competition-winning residential and commercial waterside building, on a key route to the Queen Elizabeth Olympic Park and part of the award-winning Hackney Wick Fish Island Retrospective Masterplan.

-A successful change-of-land-use planning application brings an award-winning new neighbourhood to Caledonian Road, injecting life into a neglected area and dramatically improving the public realm.
+A successful change-of-land-use planning application brings a new neighbourhood to Caledonian Road, injecting life into a neglected area and dramatically improving the public realm.
+Grand Prix winner of the 2019 Evening Standard New Homes Awards.

 Winner of the Sunday Times Best Affordable Housing Development, this project for Peabody has set the standard for infill developments emerging from its acclaimed design framework.